 For more information on the Office of Investments, click here.

 Peter serves as Penn’s Chief Investment Officer.
 Prior to joining Penn in July 2013, he worked at the Yale University Investments Office.
 At Yale, Peter was also a Senior Faculty Fellow at the Yale School of Management, where he co-taught a class on endowment management.
 Prior to his time at Yale, Peter worked at the Princeton University Investment Company.

 Peter has served on a number of non-profit investment committees, including most recently at The Philadelphia School.

-Peter holds an AB in Politics from Princeton, an MA in International Relations from Yale University, and an MBA from Yale University.
+Peter holds an BA in Politics from Princeton, an MA in International Relations from Yale University, and an MBA from Yale University.